Invasive Animal

 About This Species

-European brown garden snail is present in Southern BC and Vancouver Island.
-This snail eats a wide variety of ornamental and agricultural crops and will compete with native snail and slug species for food and habitat.
+Garden snails (European brown garden snail) eats a wide variety of ornamental and agricultural crops and will compete with native snail and slug species for food and habitat.
+It is native to Europe, the Mediterranean and parts of Asia and Africa.
 The exact extent of damage caused by this species is unknown, but it is considered highly invasive.
 Therefore, all efforts should be made to eradicate it from areas where it has become established.
+Garden snails are designated as a Provincial EDRR species by the BC Provincial Priority Invasive Species List.

 These snails can reproduce up to once per month under ideal conditions.
 They are hermaphrodites, meaning each snail has male and female sexual organs, and during copulation eggs are fertilized in both snails.
 Eggs are laid in small nest cavities 2.5-4 cm underground containing an average of 86 eggs.